 - d.
 Applicants shall not make notes of the exams and shall not leave the table during an exam unless authorized by the staff. - V. Qualification Requirements.
 An applicant must achieve a passing score of 80 percent on each exam. - a.
 An applicant who fails the core exam must re-apply and pay all required fees and may not retake that examination prior to 6 days after the date of such failed examination.
 If an applicant fails again the applicant must reapply and pay all required fees and wait 6 more days before retaking again. - b.
 An applicant who fails a category exam must re-apply and pay all required fees and may not retake that examination prior to 6 days after the date of such failed examination.
 If an applicant fails again the applicant must reapply and pay all required fees and wait 6 more days before retaking again. - An applicant who passes the core and one category exam shall be c. considered eligible for operator level licensing in that particular category so long as that person will be working under the supervision of a Master applicator.
 If at a later date the applicant wishes to add another category, only the appropriate category exam shall be required. - d.
-An applicant who fails a master exam must re-apply and pay all required fees and may not retake the examination prior to 6 days after the date of such failed examination. - Any applicant must pass both the core and at least one category exam e. within 12 months a 5 year period before qualifying for certification. - f.
+An applicant who fails a master exam must re-apply and pay all required fees and may not retake the examination prior to 6 days after the date of such failed examination. - Any applicant must pass both the core and at least one category exam by e.
+December 31 of the third year from the date on which the first exam was passed. within 12 months before qualifying for certification. - f.
 Any applicant who violates any of the rules pertaining to examinations shall wait a minimum of 60 days before retaking. - VI.
 Expiration.
-Certification under this Section will expire on December 31St of the sixth third year after the date of successful completion of the required exams and on December 31st of every sixth third year thereafter unless a special restricted certification period is assigned by the Board or Board staff. - VII.
+Certification under this Section will expire on December 31st of the sixth third year after the date of successful completion of the required exams and on December 31st of every sixth third year thereafter unless a special restricted certification period is assigned by the Board or Board staff. - VII.
 An applicant's original certification period shall not be extended due to the applicant qualifying for another category or upgrading to the master level.